LOADING ...

 in the film by the name

-When It was and had reached amazing critical and financial
+When It was finished and had amazing critical and financial

-Ry says in the opening of the film,
+Ry in the opening segment of the film,

-quote, you never know what the public is buy
+quote, you never know what the is gonna buy

-I certainly din't even if the public would ever hear anything
+I certainly even know if the public would ever hear anything

 about to out

-So as the story goes, I made and paid for my
+So as the story goes, I and paid for my record

-That first record did not get me through any
+That first did not get me through any doors

-Though I didn't know it at the time. provided
+Though I didn't know it at the time.
+Milton

 To where no Mobilean had ever before